 Corn on the cob is a wonderful whole grain and eaten freshly-picked is not fattening.
 Visit the farmers' markets.

-These drinks directly cause 7.4% of heart, stroke and diabetes deaths.
+These drinks directly cause 7.4% of deaths from heart disease, stroke and diabetes.
 There is simply no place for them in the diet of the person who does not want pain and disability in their life but, if you are hooked, kicking the habit will be difficult.

 Keep a bottle of spring water on your desk.

 Diabetes is being called the Black Plague of the Twentieth Century.

 Nearly one in ten people die unnecessarily simply because they would not crack a pecan, open a packet of walnuts or crunch a handful of sesame, pumpkin or sunflower seeds.

 In terms of ease, adding unsalted nuts and seeds daily to your diet is surely one of the easiest, and the second-most important.